Liveaboard Diving in Seychelles

-Sailing on to Praslin, 45km northeast of Mahé, visit the famous UNESCO World Heritage Site, Vallée de Mai National Park, home to the biggest coconut of the world, the so called Coco de Mer.
+Sailing on to Praslin, 45km northeast of Mahé, visit the famous UNESCO World Heritage Site, Vallée de Mai National Park, home to the biggest coconut of the world, the so-called Coco de Mer.
 Anse Lazio, known as one of the best beaches in the world will astound even the most avid traveller.
-With half a mile of perfect, fine white sands and gorgeous turquoise waters, you will be hard pressed to get back on the boat!
+With half a mile of perfect, fine white sands and gorgeous turquoise waters, you will be hard-pressed to get back on the boat!

 WHEN TO GO

-The Seychelles is a year round liveaboard diving destination.
+The Seychelles is a year-round liveaboard diving destination.
 The best months to dive are from March to May and September to November, when waters are the calmest and dive boats can reach the more remote sites.
 During these months the water temperature is at its warmest of 29 degrees Celsius (84 degrees Fahrenheit) and visibility remains good (up to 30m).
 The South-East Monsoon in July through to August brings strong winds and unpleasant surface conditions.
-Water temperature drops to around 25 degrees Celsius (77 degrees Fahrenheit) and the cooler waters attract the whale sharks searching for nutrient rich plankton.
+Water temperature drops to around 25 degrees Celsius (77 degrees Fahrenheit) and the cooler waters attract the whale sharks searching for nutrient-rich plankton.
 The average air temperature yearly is between 24-32 Celsius.
 Currents vary between destinations and depths range from 8 to 30m.

 TIPS FOR TRAVELLERS

 Additional liveaboards fees usually include gear rental (not covered), at 10 euros per dive.
-Some Liveaboards cater for a certain number of dives per trip, any additional dives and night dives incurring a surcharge.
+Some Liveaboards cater for a certain number of dives per trip, any additional dives and night dive incurring a surcharge.
 For non-divers equipment for snorkelling, kayaking and Stand-Up Paddle Boards (SUP), may be available depending on your choice of Liveaboard.
 Nitrox is not readily available onboard, please check with your dive operator.
 Every diver needs to purchase their own dive insurance.
 If you have any questions about extra fees in Seychelles, please contact us directly.
 Electricity voltage runs at 220-240 volts and uses the British standard square three-pin, 13 amp sharp electric plug.

 The currency is the Seychellois Rupee and the official languages are Seychellois Creole, English and French.